+Now that we’ve crossed the Halloween threshold, the Christmas season is fast upon us.
 Many of us would just like to spend the holidays with our family without the added pressure of choosing the perfect gift and then wrapping it so well Martha Stewart would be in awe.

 Well, I hereby endow you with the authority to stand up and say, “From this day forward we will no longer buy each other useless crap we can’t afford and really don’t want anyway!”

 Let’s take a look at a few ways that we can stop the gifting madness but still have a great or even better Christmas.
 Please keep in mind that you can’t spring this on people on December 21.
 Some people are freaks and will already have next year’s gifts purchased and wrapped by then.

 Have this conversation via group email now or at the very latest, over Thanksgiving when everyone is more pliable from tryptophan and booze.

 The 5 Gift Rule